 Section 6.
 Duties of Standing Committees.
 In addition to the committees specified in Policies IX through XII the following committees shall be constituted.
 All are Committees of the Corporation.
 With the exception of the Nominating Committee, all serve terms coincident with the fiscal year of the Society.

 The Nominating Committee shall serve a term from July 1 through June 30.
-It is chaired by President in office on July 1st, who becomes the Past President during the second half of the committee’s term.
-The President Elect in office on July 1st and the Past President in office on July 1st are also ex-officio members.
+It is chaired by the Past President in office on July 1st.
+The President Elect in office on July 1st and the President in office on July 1st are also ex-officio members.
 It shall have three additional members serving staggered three-year terms.
 It shall maintain a file of members who are qualified to hold offices in the Society and provide a slate of candidates for office as detailed in Policy VI.
-It shall also, in cooperation with other Standing Committees, provide a list of committee members as detailed in Section 3.
+Neither the Secretary nor the Vice President Finance may serve on the Nominating Committee.

 The Organization and Bylaws Committee shall consist of three members serving staggered three-year terms.
 It shall observe the management of the Society from the point of view of compliance with the Bylaws and Policies of the Society.
 It shall study all proposals for changes in the regulations and shall make recommendations as appropriate.
 It shall make recommendations to the Policy Council concerning the organization and objectives of the Society.
 It shall examine all chapter Bylaws and changes thereto for conformity with the Bylaws and Policies of the Society.

 The Publications Committee shall consist of the VP Publications, serving as ex officio Chair, and three members serving staggered three-year terms.
 It shall assess the quality, timeliness, distinctiveness, and coverage of publications of the Society and its Chapters and of its web site, with respect to the objectives of the Society and its editorial policies.
 It shall review the policies and practices of the editors and webmaster.
 It shall recommend to the Policy Council ways of effecting improvements in the publications of the Society and its web site.
-Its shall annually submit to the Policy Council, via the Vice President - Publications, a written report on all publications sent to the members or sold to the general public during the previous twelve months.
+It shall annually submit to the Policy Council, via the Vice President - Publications, a written report on all publications sent to the members or sold to the general public during the previous twelve months.

 The Awards Committee shall consist of six members, three of whom are former Presidents or recipients of the Jay Wright Forrester Award and three of whom have served on selection subcommittees, serving staggered three-year terms.
 It shall, with the approval of the Policy Council, establish awards, define the procedures to be followed in making those awards, appoint selection subcommittees responsible for administering the awards, and oversee awards offered by external persons or organizations in conjunction with Society activities.
 The awards may be in recognition of outstanding work in system dynamics or may take the form of scholarships to promote access to conferences and other activities related to system dynamics.
 The awards committee shall appoint award selection sub-committees responsible for the selection of award recipients.
 Members of the awards selection sub-committees shall be knowledgeable individuals willing to serve for long terms in order to achieve continuity in the award process.
 Selection sub-committees serve at the pleasure of the Award Committee.